davidodejobi/Daily-Learning-Log/Study/Elementary Differential Equations/Week 1 - Introduction to Differential Equations/Introductory Video - Overview of Differential Equations.md

 * Visualize solutions with graphs and slope fields.
 * Apply these concepts to real-world problems (like motion or population growth).

-Options for further learning:

-* Go step-by-step through a first-order linear example.
-* Explain integrating factors with a simple example.
-* Create a diagram showing the structure of differential equations.
-* Practice identifying order and degree with sample equations.